CN-SPPLAYER/Amethyst/README.md

   role (alive `=>` dead), kill count / task progress, cause of death (killed with the killer listed / ejected / disconnected / died / survived) and the match result
 - One-click copy as plain text
 - **Lobby only** — showing other players' roles during a match would be cheating, so it is never displayed in-game
+- **Open behavior**: the window is **closed by default** and only opens when you press `F2`, except that it opens **automatically once on the post-match screen**.
+The open/closed state is not saved, so entering a lobby always starts closed.
+Closing it on the post-match screen keeps it closed.

 ### 🎮 Role Colors